monhacks/crystalinheritance/FEATURES.md

 * Learnsets have been updated close to Gen VI, with missing moves replaced by similar, egg, TM, or event-exclusive moves.
 See data/pokemon/evos_attacks or data/pokemon/base_stats/<name> for level-up and TMHM learnsets.
 * HM moves do not require move deleter to overwrite.

+## Graphics Mechanics

+* Pokemon with the highest possible DVs for each hidden power type will take on a unique sprite palette.
+There are six NPCs who can change the DVs of the first Pokemon in your party: The Celebi Puzzle Word Room (unlocked when you solve the puzzle); National Park; Violet City; Whirl Islands; Tin Tower; and Lake of Rage.

 ## Battle Mechanics

 * The Fairy type, with the Pink Bow as its type-enhancing item.